Mobile COVID-19 vaccine unit returns to valley

-After a successful run last month, the St. Luke’s Health System is bringing its COVID-19 mobile vaccination unit back to the Wood River Valley.
+The St. Luke’s Health System brought its COVID-19 mobile vaccination unit back to the Wood River Valley this week, after an initial visit in May.

+The mobile unit—a retrofitted RV—offers free COVID-19 vaccinations to anyone 12 and older.
+It was stationed at The Hunger Coalition in Bellevue and at The Meadows residential community south of Ketchum on Tuesday and at the Wood River Community YMCA in Ketchum on Wednesday.
+It was stationed in central Bellevue on Thursday.

-In Idaho, anyone ages 12 and older is eligible to receive a COVID-19 vaccination.
-Only the Pfizer vaccine is approved for people ages 12 to 17.
+In Idaho, anyone 12 and older is eligible to receive a COVID-19 vaccination.
+Only the Pfizer vaccine is approved for youths 12-17.
 Minors must have parental consent.

 Post a comment as